A reader who wishes to be anonymous writes in with the following question:

 As I said when discussing the "Quantum Eternity Theorem", there are lots of different concepts of energy in General Relativity, and even the experts sometimes find the relationships between them tricky to think about.
 It's no wonder laypeople get confused when the "experts" make definitive sounding pronouncements about the subject.
 If the energy at every point in the universe is positive, how could it possibly be true that the total adds to zero?

 Well, the ``simple layperson'' explanation is that in cosmology, there's contributions to the energy both from 1) matter (baryons, dark matter, dark energy, etc.) and 2) from spacetime, stored in the gravitational fields.
 There's a notion of energy density where you only count category #1, and then the energy density is positive.
 But this notion isn't very useful for discussing things like energy conservation, since it isn't conserved in situations where space is changing with time (e.g. expanding).
-There's another notion where we count both #1 and #2, and then it turns out that the contribution from #2 is negative and (in a finite sized "closed" universe).
+There's another notion where we count both #1 and #2, and then it turns out that the contribution from #2 is negative and (in a finite sized "closed" universe) the total is zero.

 That's the best I can do without launching into technicalities.
 But I can't resist trying to say more about the real story, even if what follows may not really count as a simple layperson explanation.